 Talk with the doctor about the best treatment plan for your child.
 Often, surgery is needed right away.
 Treatment options include:

 Depending on your child’s condition, the doctor may recommend:

 Your child will have regular exams from a heart specialist.
 In some cases, your child may need antibiotics before some dental or medical procedures.
 This is to prevent infections.

-There is no way to prevent this condition.
+There are no current guidelines to prevent Ebstein's anomaly because the cause is unknown.
 Getting appropriate prenatal care is always important.